acmmanipal/ACM_Website/README.md

 # ACM Website

-This repository conatains the code base for the ACM Manipal Website.
+This repository contains the code base for the ACM Manipal Website.

 ## Run On Local System
 - Install node (The node version used to build the currently deployed version of the website is 13.11.0)